 - Enhance interdisciplinary dialogue between scientists and medical professionals as a means of further developing individual expertise.

-The conference is targeting physicians from all specialties and GP, including residents and internship students.
-However, some specialties are particularly targeted: neurologists, rheumatologists, anesthesiologists, chronic pain and palliative care doctors, gastroenterologists, oncologists and psychiatrists.
-Pharmacists will also be accepted.
+The conference is targeting all healthcare providers, and specifically physicians from all specialties and GPs, as well as residents and internship trainees.
+Nevertheless, some specialties are particularly targeted, including: neurology, rheumatology, anesthesiology, chronic pain management, palliative care, gastroenterology, oncology and psychiatry.
+Pharmacists, nurses and other healthcare providers will also be accepted.

 The CME/CPD certificate will be available after completing the online evaluation and credit claiming procedure.
 The process takes about 5 minutes.
 We thank you for your feedback as it is an important part of CME/CPD accreditation and helps improve future educational offerings.

 Before 15 April 2022:

 - Access the online system via any of the following

 - Visit the following link